Bank Secrecy Act

 2. If applicable, review contractual arrangements with financial service providers.
 Determine the BSA/AML compliance responsibility of each party.
 Determine whether these arrangements provide for adequate BSA/AML oversight.

-3. From a review of MIS reports (e.g., exception reports, funds transfer reports, and activity monitoring reports) and internal risk rating factors, determine whether the bank effectively identifies and monitors NDIP, particularly those that pose a higher risk for money laundering.
+3. Determine from a review of MIS reports (e.g., exception reports, funds transfer reports, and activity monitoring reports) and internal risk rating factors, whether the bank effectively identifies and monitors NDIP, particularly those that pose a higher risk for money laundering.

 4. Determine how the bank includes NDIP sales activities in its bank-wide or, if applicable, firm-wide BSA/AML aggregation systems.